smartstore/Smartstore/README.md

 * Highly professional search framework based on Lucene.NET, delivering ultra fast faceted search results
 * Powerful and lightning-fast media manager
 * Powerful rule system for visual business rule creation
-* Consistent and sophisticated use of modern components such as `Bootstrap 4`, `Vue.js`, `jQuery` `Sass` & more in the front and back end.
+* Consistent and sophisticated use of modern components such as `Bootstrap 4`, `Vue.js`, `Sass` & more in the front and back end.
 * Easy shop management thanks to modern and clean UI

 ### Features

+* Unlimited number of products and categories
+* Multi-Store support
+* Multi-language and RTL support
 * Media Manager
 * Rule Builder
-* Unlimited number of products and categories
-* Multi-Store support
 * Product Bundles
 * RESTful WebApi
-* Multi-language and RTL support
 * CMS Page Builder
 * CMS Menu Builder
 * Modern, clean, SEO-optimized and fully responsive Theme based on Bootstrap 4